Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 2. Open the `web.config` file.
 3. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
 4. Find the app key `ida:Audience` and replace the value with the App ID URI you registered earlier, for example `https://<your_tenant_name>/TodoListService-ManualJwt`.
+5. Find the app key `ida:ClientId` and replace the value with the **Application ID** (also named Clientid) you copied earlier to the clipboard for this service application.

 #### Configure the TodoListClient project

 1. Open `app.config`.
 2. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
-3. Find the app key `ida:ClientId` and replace the value with the Client ID for the TodoListClient from the Azure portal.
+3. Find the app key `ida:ClientId` and replace the value with the Application ID (also named) Client ID for the TodoListClient from the Azure portal.
 4. Find the app key `ida:RedirectUri` and replace the value with the Redirect URI for the TodoListClient from the Azure portal, for example `https://TodoListClient`.
 5. Find the app key `todo:TodoListResourceId` and replace the value with the App ID URI of the TodoListService-ManualJwt project, for example `https://<your_tenant_name>/TodoListService-ManualJwt`
 6. Find the app key `todo:TodoListBaseAddress` and replace the value with the base address of the TodoListService-ManualJwt project, for example `https://localhost:44324`.